-Welcome to Netherwood!
+Welcome to Netherwood House

-Open the porch door and take off your boots – you’re just back from a lovely fifty minute walk up to the car park, from where you can see beautiful Glen Banchor, opening out before you – beckoning you to explore further, this stunning expanse of hinterland.
+Open the porch door and take off your boots – you’re just back from a lovely fifty-minute walk up to the car park, from where you can see beautiful Glen Banchor, opening out before you – beckoning you to explore further, this stunning expanse of hinterland.

 Maybe you’ve climbed one of the three local Munros in the Glen, spotting red deer, mountain hare and a variety of birds of prey including the occasional Golden Eagle.
 Or your group has thoroughly enjoyed the seven-mile lower level Wildcat Trail around the village.

-If it’s summer time, you’ll maybe be setting up the barbeque, having chosen some tasty steaks, sausages, burgers and chicken thighs from the local butcher in Kingussie or on your journey north at the House of Bruar.
-You deserve your bbq, because you’ve cycled up into Glentruim, picnicked by and subsequently swum in the river – invigorating indeed, even in the summer!
+If it’s summertime, maybe you’ll be setting up the barbeque, having chosen some tasty steaks, sausages, burgers and chicken thighs from the local butcher in Kingussie or on your journey north at the House of Bruar.
+You deserve your bbq because you’ve cycled up into Glentruim, picnicked by and subsequently swum in the river – invigorating indeed, even in the summer!